This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Tips & Tricks

-- You can buy any brand of cake mix you like for these fun campfire cupcakes but be sure to prepare them according to the package directions.
-Since the different brands may vary slightly, you may need to adjust your ingredients and amounts accordingly.
+- Use any brand of cake mix you like for these fun campfire cupcakes but be sure to prepare it according to the package directions.
+Brands may vary slightly so you may need to adjust your ingredients and amounts accordingly.

 - Create an extra fun surprise by adding marshmallow cream to these cupcakes.
-It would taste great with the chocolate cake and go perfectly with the campfire theme.
-After your cupcakes have cooled completely, use a cupcake corer to cut a small circle out of the top of the cupcake.
+Use a cupcake corer to cut a small circle out of the top of the cupcake.
 Then fill the hole with marshmallow fluff and replace the circle, frosting cupcakes as directed.

 - In a hurry and want to skip the baking all together?
 No problem!
-Just start with some store-bought chocolate muffins or unfrosted basic chocolate cupcakes, then frost and decorate according to the recipe directions.
+Just use store-bought chocolate muffins or unfrosted basic chocolate cupcakes, then frost and decorate according to the recipe directions.
+You can even use store-bought white frosting and color it instead of making frosting from scratch.

 Store any leftovers in an airtight container.
 They should keep in the refrigerator for 3-4 days.